You are here: Home | Europe | Malta

 If you are looking for a Mediterranean holiday with a difference, head to the gorgeous islands of Malta with their rich history, stunning beaches and friendly, welcoming local people.
 Located 50 miles from Sicily and surrounded by the warm, blue waters of the Med, Malta makes the perfect alternative to the often more crowded and well-known Mediterranean destinations.
 Thanks to its British heritage, most people on the island speak English, you will find plenty of budget flight options and the holiday season on the island is not just limited to the summer months with its warm climate and fantastic nature ensuring tourists visit all year round.

-The 16th century capital of Malta was built by the Knights of St. John who controlled the islands until Napoleon’s invasion in 1798.
+Valletta is the 16th century capital of Malta and was built by the Knights of St. John who controlled the islands until Napoleon’s invasion in 1798.
 It is a UNESCO World Heritage Site and is brimming with handsome 16th century and Baroque architecture from striking churches to impressive mansions.
 It may be small but there is so much to see!
 Some of the main sights are St. John’s Cathedral, the Grand Master’s Palace and the National Museum of Archaeology.

 One of the best ways to make the most of the city us join one of the Colour My Travel walking tours.
 There are a range of options available including the complete 3-hour tour, a free hour and a half tour, a ghost tour, a special tour for kids and a food tour.
 Colour My Travel has won Tripadvisor Certificate of Excellence awards year on year and it is little wonder with such passionate guides!
 With your local guide you will discover the history and stories of this atmospheric city and find out about the best places to visit, stay and eat.